projectatomic/atomic-site/source/blog/2014-12-18-cockpit-0-27-stable-added-to-centos-7-atomic-image.html.md

 Going to [DevConf.cz](http://www.devconf.cz/)?
 Or just happen to be close to the Czech Republic and have a strong interest in Cockpit?
 You can learn how to hack on Cockpit, build plugins or prototypes, and much more!

 The Hackfest will be held in Room A113, Brno University of Technology, on [Friday 6 February from 2:10 to 5:10 CET](http://community.redhat.com/events/#devconfcz).
+Of course, you should check out DevConf.cz too, it's free to attend and you'll have dozens of fantastic presentations to choose from related to free software.
+Also, keep an eye on [Red Hat's Community Calendar](http://community.redhat.com/events/) for other free and open source related events that may be of interest.

 Hope to see you there!